grame-cncm/faustwebsite/_posts/2016-01-12-using-dynamic-compiler.markdown

 - **readDSPFactoryFromIR** allows to create a DSP factory from a string containing the LLVM IR (in textual format), **readDSPFactoryFromIRFile** allows to create a DSP factory from a file containing the LLVM IR (in textual format),
 - **readDSPFactoryFromBitcode** allows to create a DSP factory from a string containing the LLVM IR (in binary format), **readDSPFactoryFromBitcodeFile** allows to create a DSP factory from a file containing the LLVM IR (in binary format),
--  **readDSPFactoryFromMachine** allows to create a DSP factory from a string containing the executable machine code, **readDSPFactoryTFromMachineFile** allows to create a DSP factory from a file containing the executable machine code.
+-  **readDSPFactoryFromMachine** allows to create a DSP factory from a string containing the executable machine code, **readDSPFactoryFromMachineFile** allows to create a DSP factory from a file containing the executable machine code.

 #### Additional functions ####